Rainer Varis

 (Photo: Kimmo Räisänen.)

 Finnish aikidoka in 1973.
 Rainer Varis (the man with the beard) is standing under the picture of Morihei Ueshiba.
-To his left is Juhani Laisi, another high profile aikidoka, currently 7th dan Aikikai Shihan, a long-time student of Seishiro Endo.
-Toshikazu Ichimura is sitting in the front in a black dress.(Juhani Laisi's home archives; Puhakka 2010, 7).
+On his immediate left is Juhani Laisi, another high profile aikidoka, currently 7th dan Aikikai Shihan, a long-time student of Seishiro Endo.
+Toshikazu Ichimura is sitting in the front in black kimono.(Laisi's home archives; Puhakka 2010, 7).

 Rainer Varis in Finnish national TV in 1993.
 Uke: Pekka Salmi and Kalle Ilvonen.
 The film is a part of the series by YLE (the Finnish Broadcasting Company) introducing Budo arts in Finland: